reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 [^2]: This is usually defined as being in some pre-defined perturbation set such as an L2 ball.
 Humans don't notice individual pixels changing within some pre-defined epsilon, so any perturbations within this set can be used to create an adversarial example.
 [^3]: This phenomenon is discussed at length in [this Reddit thread][vggtables].
 [^4]: To follow this argument, note that the perceptual losses used in neural style transfer are dependent on matching features learned by a separately trained image classifier.
 If these learned features don't make sense to humans (non-robust features), the outputs for neural style transfer won't make sense either.
+[^5]: Since the non-robust features are defined purely by the non-robust features ResNet-50 captures, **FResNet**, what this graph really shows is how well an architecture captures **FResNet**.

 [not_bugs_features_arxiv]: https://arxiv.org/abs/1905.02175
 [not_bugs_features_blog]: http://gradientscience.org/adv/